 Beautiful beach and turquise waters at the Torre Salsa Nature Reserve, Sicily, Italy

-The second nature preserve that you should spend time visiting is Torre Salsa Nature Preserve.
-Although not as popular as the aforementioned Zingaro preserve, Torre Salsa is well worth the visit.
-During your temple trekking adventure, as you explore Agrigento and Selinunte, you’ll pass right through Torre Salsa, so there’s no reason not to stop!
+The second nature preserve you should visit is Torre Salsa Nature Preserve.
+Although not as popular as the Zingaro above preserve, Torre Salsa is well worth the visit.
+During your temple trekking adventure, as you explore Agrigento and Selinunte, you’ll pass through Torre Salsa, so there’s no reason not to stop!

-On this preserve, you’ll find a massive beach that’s perfect for a family day of fun, a calming swim by yourself, or enjoying boat tours.
-Since it’s not nearly as well known as Zingaro, the beach here is much quieter with far fewer tourists.
+On this preserve, you’ll find a massive beach perfect for a family day of fun, a calming swim by yourself, or enjoying boat tours.
+Since it’s not nearly as well known as Zingaro, the beach here is much quieter and has fewer tourists.

 Visit Ortigia Island